Kerouac's "On the Road" hits screen in Cannes debut

 The film version from Brazilian director Walter Salles (“Motorcycle Diaries”) strives to capture the energy and drug-fuelled stream of consciousness of the original book.

-Salles is helped by the casting of British actor Sam Riley as protagonist Sal Paradise, a stand-in for Kerouac himself, and U.S. actor Garrett Hedlund as Dean Moriarty, a symbol of American virility and poster child for living in the moment.
+Salles is helped by the casting of British actor Sam Riley as protagonist Sal Paradise, a stand-in for Kerouac himself, and U.S. actor Garrett Hedlund as Dean Moriarty, who represents the real-life Neal Cassidy, a symbol of American virility and poster child for living in the moment.

 “The only people who interest me are the mad ones,” Paradise writes, and Moriarty fits the bill.
 The charming, adventurous con man becomes Paradise’s alter ego, and their closely bonded friendship plays out across a series of road trips.